Deep Neural Networks with Koopman Operators for Modeling and Control of Autonomous Vehicles: Simulation and Performance Evaluation

 In order to fully show the effectiveness of the learned model, the simulation tests have been performed under two different prediction horizon choices, i.e., $N_p = 10$, $N_c = 7$ and $N_p = 60$, $N_c = 50$.
-The simulation results for the control tests are shown in Fig. \ref{fig:deep_EDMD_MPC_result}.
-It can be seen that, in both cases satisfactory tracking performance can be realized.
+The simulation results for the control tests are shown in Fig. \ref{fig:deep_EDMD_MPC_result} and the RMSEs of reference tracking under these two cases are listed in Table \ref{tab:RMSE_comtrol_cases}.
+It can be seen that in both cases satisfactory tracking performance can be realized.
 In the case $N_p = 10$ and $N_c = 7$, a slight overshoot occurs when tracking the reference of $v_y$ and recovered in a number of steps, while the controller performs better in the case $N_p = 60$, $N_c = 50$ in terms of both tracking accuracy and smoothness.
 This is probably due to the greater prediction horizon and control horizon being used.
-In spite of the larger prediction horizon adopted, the online computation is efficient since the linear model constraint is used.
+Despite the larger prediction horizon adopted, the online computation is efficient since the linear model constraint is used.
 The average computational time for $N_p=10$ and $60$ are $0.0047s$ and $0.0092s$ respectively.
 As a consequence, the real-time implementing requirement can be satisfied considering the sampling interval being 10ms.